Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

    ![full-config](.\img\full-config.png)

-   In this example we're uisng `mars` as the hostname and `planests` as the certifier.
+   In this example we're using `mars` as the hostname and `planests` as the certifier.
    - A pro tip: Don't forget to set up your etc/hosts!

 ## Crafting the Development Environment